 Trading Partner Portal: Hong Kong

 The United States has substantial economic ties with Hong Kong.
-A report done by the U.S. State Department in February 2015 indicates that there are some 1,400 U.S. firms and approximately 85,000 U.S. residents in Hong Kong.
-Another 1.2 million people visited Hong Kong last year from the U.S. The latest available figures on U.S. direct investment in Hong Kong show investment at about $64 billion, making the United States one of Hong Kong’s largest investors.
+In August 2020, the U.S. State Department reported that there are some 1,300 U.S. firms and approximately 85,000 U.S. residents in Hong Kong.
+The latest available figures on U.S. direct investment in Hong Kong show investment at about $86.8 billion, making the United States one of Hong Kong’s largest investors.

-Hong Kong is the ninth largest export destination for California, which exported approximately $9.6 billion in goods to Hong Kong in 2016.
-The top category of California exports to Hong Kong was computer and electronic products (47.3 percent), totaling $4.5 billion.
-Miscellaneous manufactured commodities, agricultural products, and primary metal were the other top California export categories to Hong Kong, representing 14.5 percent, 12.5 percent and 4.9 percent respectively.
+Hong Kong was the 10th largest export destination for California in 2022 which exported approximately $5.55 billion in goods to Hong Kong.
+The top category of California exports to Hong Kong was computer and electronic products, totaling $3.4 billion.
+Miscellaneous manufactured commodities, processed foods, and agricultural products were the other top California export categories to Hong Kong.

-In 2016, FDI in the US from Hong Kong totaled $15.19 billion in 2016 and FDI in Hong Kong from the US totaled $65.6 billion.
-Hong Kong FDI in the US supported 32,900 jobs and invested $11.1 billion in research and development and another $762 million in expanding US exports.
-The top industry sectors for Hong Kong FDI in the US were: textiles, consumer products, industrial machinery, hotels and tourism, food and tobacco, and business services.
+In 2021, total FDI stock in the US from Hong Kong totaled $16.6 billion, while U.S. FDI into Hong Kong totaled $86.8 billion.
+In 2020, Hong Kong FDI in the US supported 38,900 jobs and invested $683 million in research and development and another $1.5 billion in expanding US exports.
+The top industry sectors for Hong Kong FDI in the US were: industrial equipment, software and IT services, communications, food and beverages, business services, and financial services.
 Select USA

 U.S. Department of Commerce

 Characteristics of travelers from Hong Kong to California – 2013

 U.S. – Hong Kong Wine Agreement